zalando/grafter/README.md

 ![grafting](https://autonomyacres.files.wordpress.com/2015/04/crown-cleft-grafting-fruit-trees.jpg?w=300&h=284)

-This project is a library used to configure, wire and start Scala applications.

-It is based on a few simple ideas:

- 1. The configuration is entirely encoded as case classes
+# What's wrong with constructor injection again?

+There are [many](https://github.com/adamw/macwire) [libraries](https://github.com/google/guice) or [approaches](http://www.cakesolutions.net/teamblogs/2011/12/19/cake-pattern-in-depth) for doing [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) in Scala.
+Grafter goes back to the fundamentals of dependency injection by *just using constructor injection*: no reflection, no xml, no annotations, no inheritance or self-types.

+Then, Grafter add to constructor injection just the necessary support to:

+ - instantiate a component-based application from a configuration
+ - fine-tune the wiring (create singletons)
+ - test the application by replacing components
+ - start / stop the application

+Grafter is targeting every possible application because it focuses on associating just 3 ideas:

- 2. Components are also case classes and may implement interfaces
+ - case classes and interfaces for components
+ - `Reader` instances and [shapeless](http://github.com/milessabin/shapeless) for the configuration
+ - [tree rewriting](http://www.program-transformation.org/Transform/TreeRewriting) and [kiama](https://bitbucket.org/inkytonik/kiama) for everything else!

+Please try it and report your experience:

+ - how is it better / worse than another library?
+ - is the core model more approachable than other libraries?
+ - what could be improved?

+# Grafter components

+Grafter components are very simple: they are just case classes (possibly) implementing interfaces.

- 3. Components can depend on other components by having them as case class members
+ 1. components can depend on other components by having them as case class members
+ 2. the application is the top-level component
+ 3. the application configuration is a just a case class (can be read from a file if necessary)
- 4. Each component can be instantiated from the application configuration
+ 4. each component can be instantiated from the application configuration
- 5. So it is possible to recursively build the full application as a *tree* of components from the application configuration
+ 5. so it is possible to recursively build the full application as a *tree* of components from the application configuration
- 6. Singletons can be made by rewriting the tree, effectively making it a graph
+ 6. singletons can be made by rewriting the tree, effectively making it a graph
- 7. The application can be started bottom-up by starting the components extending the `Start` markup trait
+ 7. the application can be started bottom-up by starting the components extending the `Start` markup trait
- 8. The application can also be stopped top-down by stopping all the components extending the `Stop` markup trait
+ 8. the application can also be stopped top-down by stopping all the components extending the `Stop` markup trait
- 8. Mocking the application for testing can also be done by rewriting the tree
+ 8. mocking the application for testing can also be done by rewriting the tree

 Let's see this on a concrete example.